 5. Receivables Turnover Ratio

-- What it is: The receivables turnover ratio measures how regularly a company collects its normal accounts receivable amid a particular period, usually a year.
+- What it is: The receivables turnover ratio measures how regularly a company collects its normal accounts receivable during a particular period, usually a year.

-- Why it thinks: A higher turnover proportion demonstrates proficient collection practices, whereas a lower proportion recommends that you may have challenges collecting debts.
+- Why it thinks: A higher turnover proportion demonstrates proficient collection practices, whereas a lower proportion suggests that you may have challenges collecting debts.

 - How to track it: Receivables Turnover = Net Credit Sales Average Accounts Receivable\text {Receivables Turnover} = \frac {\text{Net Credit Sales}} {\text{Average Accounts Receivable}} Receivables Turnover = Average Accounts Receivable Net Credit Sales